Sorry, but we’ve reached the theater’s170-person capacity

 The Nugget Theaters, Hanover, NH 03755

-Appropriate for ages 5+, please arrive by 5:45PM
+Appropriate for ages 5+

+Join the Hanover Garden Club and our community partners for a special showing of the film The Extraordinary Caterpillar.
 Using macro videography, the film gets up close and personal with the enchanting and miraculous caterpillar.
-Writer, director and producer Jeff McKay explores the caterpillar’s role as a lynchpin in the conversion of plant energy to food source in the complex web of life on our planet.
-McKay reports that “the caterpillar transfers more plant energy into the greater food web than any other creature”.
-From chickadees, who need six to nine thousand caterpillars to feed one clutch of hatchlings in just the first two weeks of their lives, to bears, bats, spiders, lizards and more, caterpillars are a critical source of food.
+Writer, director, and producer Jeff McKay explores the caterpillar’s role as a lynchpin in the conversion of plant energy to food source in the complex web of life on our planet.
+From chickadees, who need six to nine thousand caterpillars to feed one clutch of hatchlings in just the first two weeks of their lives, to bears, bats, spiders, lizards, and more, caterpillars are a critical source of food.
+The film features Sam Jaffe from The Caterpillar Lab in Marlborough, NH, and renowned entomologist, author, and speaker, Doug Tallamy, co-founder of Homegrown National Park.

 Additional co-sponsors of this event: A Wild Garden, Cedar Circle Farm & Education Center, Hanover Conservancy, Hanover Conservation Commission’s Biodiversity Committee, Hanover Improvement Society, LindeMac Real Estate, Northern Woodlands, Norwich Conservation Commission, Sustainable Hanover, Vermont Center for Ecostudies.